sainikhith/sainikhith.github.io/_posts/2023-12-02-chi-square-test.md

 Based upon these statistics, we retain the null hypothesis and conclude that there is no relationship between mailer type and signup rate.

-In other words - while we saw that the higher cost Mailer 2 had a higher signup rate (37.8%) than the lower cost Mailer 1 (32.8%) it appears that this difference is not significant, at least at our Acceptance Criteria of 0.05.
+In other words - while we saw that the higher-cost Mailer 2 had a higher signup rate (37.8%) than the lower-cost Mailer 1 (32.8%) it appears that this difference is not significant, at least at our Acceptance Criteria of 0.05.

-Without running this Hypothesis Test, the client may have concluded that they should always look to go with higher cost mailers - and from what we've seen in this test, that may not be a great decision.
+Without running this Hypothesis Test, the client may have concluded that they should always look to go with higher-cost mailers - and from what we've seen in this test, that may not be a great decision.
 It would result in them spending more, but not *necessarily* gaining any extra revenue as a result

 Our results here also do not say that there *definitely isn't a difference between the two mailers* - we are only advising that we should not make any rigid conclusions *at this point*.